swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 ## General guidelines for troubleshooting ##

 By far the most important thing you can do is to take the time and effort to understand exactly how F# works, especially the core concepts involving functions and the type system.
 So please read and reread the series ["thinking functionally"](/series/thinking-functionally.html) and ["understanding F# types"](/series/understanding-fsharp-types.html), play with the examples, and get comfortable with the ideas before you try to start doing serious coding.
-If you don’t understand how functions and types work, then the compiler errors will not make any sense.
+If you don't understand how functions and types work, then the compiler errors will not make any sense.

 If you are coming from an imperative language such as C#, you may have developed some bad habits by relying on the debugger to find and fix incorrect code.
 In F#, you will probably not get that far, because the compiler is so much stricter in many ways.
-And of course, there is no tool to “debug” the compiler and step through its processing.
+And of course, there is no tool to "debug" the compiler and step through its processing.
 The best tool for debugging compiler errors is your brain, and F# forces you to use it!

 Nevertheless, there are a number of extremely common errors that beginners make, and I will quickly go through them.

-### Don’t use parentheses when calling a function ###
+### Don't use parentheses when calling a function ###

 In F#, whitespace is the standard separator for function parameters.
 You will rarely need to use parentheses, and in particular, do not use parentheses when calling a function.